arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 # Getting Started with OpenMV and MicroPython
 ## Overview
+The OpenMV IDE is meant to provide an Arduino like experience for simple computer vision tasks using a camera sensor.
 In this tutorial, you will learn about some of the basic features of the OpenMV IDE and how to create a simple MicroPython script.
-This tutorial will also walk you through connecting and uploading to your Portenta board with the OpenMV IDE.

 ### You Will Learn
 - The basic features of the OpenMV IDE